flytbase/apidoc/source/includes/telemetry/get_distance_sensor.md

     Parameter | Type | Description
     ---------- | ---------- | ------------
     range | float | distance to ground in meters

+### API usage information:

+* This topic provides data from Lidarlite rangefinder, ultrasonic SONAR sensor, etc.
+* This API will work on any px4 supported hardware.
+* If you are using FlytPOD then check hardware and wiring sections in docs for wiring info.
+* If you are using anything else than FlytPOD then refer to respective autopilot documentation for wiring info.

 ### ROS endpoint: